willi301/mathskillz/README.md

 # mathskillz

-Using Python to create a simple math quiz guig
+Using Python to create a simple math quiz gui